 Most people think of France or Italy when imagining sprawling vineyards, but Switzerland has its own storied history of winemaking.
 Get a taste of the wine when touring the Swiss wine region on a 6-kilometer vineyard trail from Sierre to Salgesch.
 Along the way, you’ll see plenty of vineyards, which you can visit for a sample and a lesson in wine.

 Lay about at Lake Oeschinen

-Take a dip in Lake Oeschinen to enjoy a secluded slice of paradise.
+Take a dip in Lake Oeschinen to enjoy a secluded slice of Swiss scenery.
 This is where secluded means no mobile reception and absolutely no cars.
 The lake has plenty to offer without the help of the Internet; there are countless hiking trails and leisurely walking paths, a summer toboggan run, and the opportunity to enjoy the pristine waters of the lake.

 Wash some gold on the Simplon